besartelezi/js-complete-course/README.md

 ### 03-select-three
 I was unable to change the innerhtml selecting only the classes, I had to create a variable that contained all the classes, and then use a for loop to loop the action of changing the innerhtml of the chosen classes. <br />
 ### 04-attr-create
+I wasted a lot of time on this assignment trying to use the getdocumentbyid method, but what you have to use is the queryselector and getattribute.
+These methods are best suited to get the url of an image. <br />
+Once I was able to properly get the url of the img, I created a new image containing the url of the desired image. <br />
+Afterwards, I used the getelementbyid.appendchild to display the new img at the desired id.
+Lastly, I created a  variable containing the ID of the where the picture was originally in the HTML.
+Then I used an element.remove on that variable.
+### 05-hover-image